etteget/com.coronalabs-plugin.admob/README.md

 * document the versions of the used libraries
 * ensure compatibility with Firebase Analytics
 * document some of the steps used to build an app that uses firebaseAnalytics plugin, adMob plugin and notifications plugin (all of these plugins use Firebase frameworks and may have conflicting versions of those frameworks)

-All of this has been done only to get the plugins to run and work together on iOS side.
-The development computer used is Mac OS X.
-On Android side no changes to the existing plugins was needed in order to get everything to work.
+* trying to fix ["missing close"] (https://forums.solar2d.com/t/admob-rewarded-video-fixed/351876/8) button on Android video reward ads.

+The development computer used is Mac OS X. I guess all of these steps can be done also in Windows computers but I have not tried out that.

+[A blog article] (https://forums.solar2d.com/t/admob-rewarded-video-fixed/351876/8) that explains how to get plugin.notifications, plugin.firebaseAnalytics and plugin.admob work together.

-# Used AdMob version:
+# Used AdMob version from Google:

 * Version that is part of firebase-ios-sdk 6.32.0, downloaded from https://github.com/firebase/firebase-ios-sdk/releases/tag/CocoaPods-6.32.0
 * Based on Readme.md on that file we have to use only these two libraries: